Make sure your CV does not contain any of these mistakes, which could result in the rejection of your application.

 Remember that the information you provide is enhanced when you frame it in a real, concrete context.
 If possible, explain the context of your activity, for example, “Took part in the tax clinic held by HEC Montréal’s Société des relations d’affaires.”

 Your examples don’t make you look great.

-Get rid of any content that falls flat or doesn’t have an impact, especially if it was a one-off experience.
+Get rid of any content that doesn’t have an impact, especially if it was a one-off experience.

 Is your name in the top left corner?
 Is it the same size as the other parts of your CV?

 A person’s name or origin should never affect an employer’s decision, so do not emphasize these things.

 You were educated in another country.
 Have you obtained a comparative evaluation for studies done outside Québec?

 Employers need to know the equivalent Québec diplomas in order to properly evaluate your application.

 Do the titles of jobs held abroad mean anything to Quebec employers?

 Each society has specific language it uses to describe the world of work.
 You can learn more by reading job offers, management reviews and publications, LinkedIn profiles of professionals in your target field, HEC’s Careers in Management section, or other related materials.